-In the District of Columbia, the Single-Family Residential Rehabilitation Program (SFRRP) administers grants for modification to eliminate barriers to accessibility for persons with disabilities.
-The District's public housing program also prioritizes persons with disabilities and allows for reasonable accommodations for those with disabilities.
-Rebuilding Together Arlington/Fairfax/Falls Church provides home repair services to make homes accessible at no cost to persons with disabilities.
-The Housing Modifications for the Disabled and Elderly Program assists low-income individuals and families with housing modifications to their home to allow for greater mobility.
-The City of Alexandria's Rental Accessibility Modification Program (RAMP) provides grant funds to modify rental housing to make the units more accessible for low- and moderate-income tenants with physical disabilities.
-In Maryland, much of this work is done by a group of nonprofits known as the Centers for Independent Living, but these organizations do not provide explicit support for housing accessibility modifications, nor does the government of Montgomery County appear to do so.
+In the District of Columbia, the Single-Family Residential Rehabilitation Program administers grants for modification to eliminate barriers to accessibility for persons with disabilities.189 The District's public housing program also prioritizes persons with disabilities and allows reasonable accommodations for those with disabilities.190 Rebuilding Together Arlington/Fairfax/Falls Church provides home repair services to make homes accessible at no cost to persons with disabilities.
+The Housing Modifications for the Disabled and Elderly program assists low-income individuals and families with housing modifications to allow for greater mobility.191 The City of Alexandria's Rental Accessibility Modification Program provides grant funds to modify rental housing to make the units more accessible for low- and moderate-income tenants with physical disabilities.192 In Maryland, much of this work is done by a group of nonprofits known as the Centers for Independent Living, but these organizations do not provide explicit support for housing accessibility modifications, nor does the government of Montgomery County appear to do so.

-In general, housing accessibility and accessibility modifications remain a major concern, including in discriminatory renting.
-A 2019 report revealed that housing in the D.C. region is frequently inaccessible and that affordable housing programs frequently steer persons with disabilities toward already modified housing, which is a violation of the Fair Housing Act.
+Housing accessibility and accessibility modifications remain a major concern, particularly with regard to discriminatory renting.
+A 2019 report revealed that housing in the D.C. region is frequently inaccessible and that affordable housing programs frequently steer persons with disabilities toward already modified housing, a violation of the Fair Housing Act.193